 If you clear the written test, you’ll be shortlisted and called for the Physical Efficiency Test.
 This is where your physical fitness is assessed.

-• Running: 1.6 kilometers (one mile) in 8 minutes.
+Running | 1.6 kilometers (one mile) in 8 minutes. |

-• Push-ups: 15 repetitions in 2 minutes.
+Push-ups | 15 repetitions in 2 minutes. |

-• Sit-ups: 15 repetitions in 2 minutes.
+Sit-ups | 15 repetitions in 2 minutes. |

-• Chin-ups: 4 repetitions in 2 minutes.
-(Sometimes 3 chin-ups are mentioned, check the latest ad.)
+Chin-ups | 4 repetitions in 2 minutes.
+(Sometimes 3 chin-ups are mentioned, check the latest ad.) |

-• Start a regular exercise routine well in advance.
+Preparation | Start a regular exercise routine well in advance.
 Focus on cardio for running, and strength training for push-ups, sit-ups, and chin-ups.
+Practice the exact exercises with the given repetitions and time limits.
+Maintain a healthy diet and lifestyle. |

-• Listen to the instructions of the physical training instructors (PTIs) carefully.
+On the PET Day | Wear comfortable sportswear.
+Warm up properly before the test.
+Stay hydrated.
+Listen to the instructions of the physical training instructors (PTIs) carefully. |

 Step 5: Preliminary Medical Examination and Interview